 While social media is a great place to connect with others, you do want to limit your use.
 Allow yourself a certain amount of time every day to check on family and friends and read positive stories.
 In terms of staying updated on the pandemic, we recommend non-biased informational sources like the World Health Organization, Centers for Disease Control or John Hopkins.

 6. Keep a healthy perspective.

-The pandemic is something that we’re all dealing with, which means we have economic resources and social services to help people.
+Covid is something that we’re all dealing with, which means we have economic resources and social services to help people struggling with loneliness and anxiety.
 This is not something you have to endure alone as you would if you were going through a breakup or job loss.
 Everyone is experiencing challenges – we are all in this together.